khakhalin/Ca-Imaging-and-Model-2018/README.md

 ## Draft versions of the paper and related materials

-A *very draft* version of the main text [can be seen here, as a LaTeX document](https://github.com/khakhalin/Ca-img-2018-tex/blob/master/main.tex)
+A *very draft* LaTeX version of the text [can be seen here](https://github.com/khakhalin/Ca-img-2018-tex/blob/master/main.tex)

 ## Workflow